svalenti52/Duelling_Idiots/README.md

     Associated file: inconceivable.cpp

 Chapter 16.
 The Unsinkable Tub is Sinking!
 How to Find Her, Fast

+    A radio distress signal was received from a ship that it was near one of two islands (North and South).
+N rescue ships are sent, each with an individual probability s of finding the ship.
+Note that s is fixed and the search is independent for each ship.
+The problem is that of allocating a number of ships to each island as a function of the probability that the distressed ship is at that island.
+For [0, 0.01, 0.02, ..., 1.0] being the probability of the distressed ship being at the North island, determine the allocation that maximizes the probability the distressed ship will be found.
+Calculate for N = 13, s = 0.2; N = 40, s = 0.2; N = 40, s = 0.5.

+    Associated file: tub.cpp

 Chapter 17.
 A Walk in the Garden